Lefkowitz v. Great Minneapolis Surplus Store, Inc: Facts

 Mr. Lefkowitz was the first person to come on the Saturday after seeing the advertisement.
 He said he was ready to pay $1.
 But each time the store owner refused to sell, saying there was a "house rule" that it was for women only.
 The same advertisement was published the next week, and he arrived again.
 He was told that he knew the house rules and he would not get the coat.

 Judgment

-Justice William P. Murphy (judge) held that the advertisement constituted an offer, which could not be withdrawn.
+Justice William P. Murphy held that the advertisement constituted an offer, which could not be withdrawn.
 He described the facts and gave his decision as follows.